 The McLennan Ross Alberta Junior Tour – SEE THE SCHEDULE

-Alberta Golf is pleased to organize the 2021 McLennan Ross Alberta Junior Tour.
-There are 25 tournaments on the schedule this summer.
+Alberta Golf is pleased to organize the 2022 McLennan Ross Alberta Junior Tour.
+There are 24 tournaments on the schedule this summer.
 Find the ones close to home and join us on the links for some fantastic fun.
-Each event is organized by the local golf club and promises to encourage any junior boy or girl born in the calendar year of 2002 and later who are just getting started with tournament play.
-The 2021 Season will be the twenty-sixth year of the Tour.
+Each event is organized by the local golf club and promises to encourage any junior boy or girl born in the calendar year of 2003 and later who are just getting started with tournament play.
+The 2022 Season will be the twenty-seventh year of the Tour.

 We have several goals for the Tour.
 They include:

 - Provide young Albertans the opportunity to develop their golf games in a series of coordinated tournaments throughout Alberta in a fun, but competitive environment.

 - To make the tournaments challenging for the elite level junior golfer, but also to provide young players just starting out their first exposure to well organized tournament competition.

 - To give back to the development of junior golf in Alberta by assisting host courses with funding for their junior development programs.

 - To educate players and developing referees with the understanding and application of the Rules of Golf.